mapbox/mapbox-navigation-ios/docs/cover.md

 1. Mapbox APIs and vector tiles require a Mapbox account and API access token.
 In the project editor, select the application target, then go to the Info tab.
 Under the “Custom iOS Target Properties” section, set `MGLMapboxAccessToken` to your access token.
 You can obtain an access token from the [Mapbox account page](https://account.mapbox.com/access-tokens/).

-1. _(Optional)_ By default, Mapbox charges you based on the number of [trips](https://www.mapbox.com/pricing/#navigationtrips) your users make using the navigation SDK.
-If you prefer to be charged based on the number of [monthly active users](https://docs.mapbox.com/help/glossary/monthly-active-users/) (MAU), set `MBXNavigationBillingMethod` to `mau`.
+1. _(Optional)_ By default, Mapbox charges you based on the number of [monthly active users](https://docs.mapbox.com/help/glossary/monthly-active-users/) who are using the navigation SDK.
+If you prefer to be charged based on the number of requests to individual Mapbox HTTP APIs (Directions API or Map Matching API, Voice API, etc.), set `MBXNavigationBillingMethod` to `request`.

 1. In order for the SDK to track the user’s location as they move along the route, set `NSLocationWhenInUseUsageDescription` to:
    > Shows your location on the map and helps improve the map.